Omega Five for Drupal 8 - (8.x-5.0-alpha7)

 - Create subthemes and clone themes through the Omega interface.

-- Features for advanced themers like adding a config.rb or Gemfile to generated subthemes.
+- Features for advanced themers like adding a config.rb, Gemfile, or Gulpfile to generated subthemes to aid in advanced front end development.

 - Layout inheritance in subthemes so you can create a base theme for your project that controls layout and base styles, allowing subthemes to inherit ALL layout configurations from the parent.